ethereum/web3.py/docs/middleware.rst

 .. py:method:: web3.middleware.name_to_address_middleware

-    This middleware converts Ethereum Name Service (ENS) names that end in .eth into the address that the name points to.
+    This middleware converts Ethereum Name Service (ENS) names into the address that the name points to.
 For example :meth:`~web3.Eth.sendTransaction` will accept .eth names in the 'from' and 'to' fields.